nlehir/phantom_opera/README.md

 You can set the level of importance of the logging messages :
  - sent to text files
  - sent to the console

+## Difference between game and server
+Brown character : takes the moved character to his final position, instead of any position on the path taken by the brown character.

+## Timeout

+There is now a timeout of 10 seconds to answer the questions asked by the server.